Nobel Prize in Economic Sciences awarded for research into alleviating poverty | DW | 14.10.2019

 Another woman in the mix

 Now in its 51st year, 84 individuals have received the award.
-Besides Hayek, other household names who have won the prize are Milton Friedman and Joseph Stiglitz.
+Household names who have won the prize include Friedrich Hayek, Milton Friedman and Joseph Stiglitz.

 "Showing that it is possible for a woman to succeed and be recognized for success I hope is going to inspire many, many other women to continue working and many other men to give them the respect that they deserve like every single human being," she said.